 - Chef Knife: Kids at this age can start to use a pairing knife or learn to use whatever knives are at home.
 However, as a gift it’s nice to get your very own, size appropriate knife like the Kai First Knife.
 That link is for Williams-Sonoma but I think there is also the same knife sold on Amazon if you put that into the search bar.
 Along with a knife, get the teen in your life some more kitchen essentials like measuring spoons or spatulas.
 There are lots of high-quality options, like these stainless steel but colorful measuring spoons, in my Amazon essentials store HERE.

 - Small Appliances: These two gifts allow teens to be more independent by making their own breakfasts or snacks.
 The Hamilton Beach Breakfast Sandwich Maker and the Single Serve Mini Blender are both in my Amazon gift store.
-This S’mores Maker is such a fun gift.
+This S’mores Maker (Amazon) is such a fun gift.
 Another more “fancy” S’mores Kit can be found on Williams Sonoma HERE.
 Who’s doesn’t love S’mores, right?
 Air fryers have become very popular over the past few years and they are actually really great for teens to use to reheat or cook simple foods.
 I like this colorful and compact one HERE but there are many larger options on the market if you want to use it for the entire household.

-- Novelty Apron: Some kids aprons can be kind of hokey or “babyish” for teens, but not these custom ones by Funny Aprons.
+- Novelty Apron and Personalized Tools: Some kids aprons can be kind of hokey or “babyish” for teens, but not these custom ones by Funny Aprons.
 You can personalize an apron or oven mitt with a picture of your family pet, a funny saying, or a face.
 They are hilarious!
 I love these beautiful silicone and wood spatulas that you can personalize on Etsy.
 Check out the whole A Few Spare Moments Etsy shop if you have a baker in your life to buy a special gift for.

 - Personalized Water Bottle: not exactly cooking related but can be paired with some other items or a cookbook to make a great gift.
 There are many personalization shops on Etsy, but here is a stainless steel water bottle that I though looked really nice.